-My mother actually made a great meatloaf.
-It was one of our family’s favorite meals.
-And we looked forward to the next day when we could have cold meatloaf slathered in ketchup sandwiched between two slices of buttered white bread.
-Mmmmmmm.
-My mother’s meatloaf was made from lots of good quality meat, chunky white onions, a few breadcrumbs, an egg and some salt and pepper.
+Not Your Mother’s Meatloaf ~ my mother actually made a great meatloaf.
+Hers was made from lots of good quality meat, chunky white onions, a few breadcrumbs, an egg and some salt and pepper.
 That’s it.
 I made it that way for a long time.
 But somewhere along the line I realized that that wasn’t all that a loaf of meat could be.

 Don’t be afraid of the ingredients in this, the end result is moist and delicious with a nice unexpected depth of flavor.
 The wheat germ functions the same way that breadcrumbs do, but they add so much more flavor and nutrition.
 The curry powder is subtle, it makes a difference but you won’t really know it’s there.
 Leave out the hot pepper if you don’t like the heat.

 - 2 pounds Angus ground beef (80-85%)

 - 1/2 cup minced bell peppers, any color

 - 1 hot cherry pepper (or jalapeno) minced